Updated December 2018

 The Power of 2nd Level Connections

 Think about what you are seeing here.
 This is my personal org chart.
 This visually describes how I’m connected to everyone I know and how they are connected to each other.
 These are the people I can call on for help and that can call upon me.
 It’s the web of relationships I’ve woven through my schools, past jobs, and social activities.

 This represents a huge shift in how we structure our professional world, because my org chart belongs to me, not my organizations.
 If everyone in my network changed jobs tomorrow, my network wouldn’t look any different.
 If I change jobs tomorrow, my network wouldn’t look any different.
 My network is based on my relationships with my connections.
 It’s no longer predicated on what position I have or what company I work for.

 - Is there a part of your offline network that is missing online?
 How can you change that?
 (Don’t be afraid to connect with people online.
-LinkedIn has over 225 million members so most professionals are there)
+LinkedIn has over 500 million members so most professionals are there.

-- Are you strategically placed between groups (distinct clouds on your InMap) so you can act as a connector and bring value to different parts of the network.
-(If your InMap is a big ball, then everyone you know already knows everyone you know… and it’s hard to bring something new to the mix).
+- Have you placed yourself strategically between groups so you can act as a connector and bring value to different parts of the network.
+If you only know people that already know each other, it’s hard to bring anything new to the mix.